ataniz/bitcoin-privacy-curriculum/README.md

 https://bitcoiner.guide/privacy/

+# notes

 TODOS:

 - [x] present the material at a meetup and ask for feedback
 - [ ] talk to some CTF people for inputs
+- [ ] group questions under different subtopics
+- [ ] add learning objectives under each section
+- [ ] provide notes explaining the reasons for including the questions and material

+- consider a separate section for
+  - lightning privacy
+  - privacy related BIPs